texfaq/texfaq.github.io/FAQ-oddpage.md

 margin of two-sided documents.
-This is an example of the general problem of knowing where a particular bit of text lies: the output routine is asynchronous, and (La)TeX will usually process quite a bit of the ''next'' page before deciding to output any page.
+This is an example of the general problem of knowing where a particular bit of text lies: the output routine is asynchronous, and (La)TeX will usually process quite a bit of the "next" page before deciding to output any page.
 As a result, the `page` counter (known internally in LaTeX as `\c@page`) is normally only reliable when you're actually _in_ the output routine.